 Q3.
 What impact would a merger have on funding for the Midcounties Co-op pension scheme?

 In short, very little.
 Midcounties has significantly reduced its pension deficit over the last number of years through contributions into the scheme made by the Society and through investment returns in the scheme.
 (The increase in interest rates since 2022 has also helped reduce the deficit given the way the calculations work).
 The Society has just agreed a formal valuation with the scheme trustees.
 This sees the deficit clearing in the next couple of years, a very welcome position.
 The Society (and the new merged Society going forwards) will be obliged to make further contributions into the scheme, but in total, these are much less than the £7m p.a. the Society has been putting into the scheme for the last number of years.
+The scheme trustees have also completed an evaluation of the merger, something they are obliged to action under pension regulation, concluding that they have ‘no objection’ to it – a formal way of saying that they are comfortable with the merger and its impact on the pension scheme.

 Q4.
 Will the merger need approval from the competition authorities?